 Try out the API Portal in the following simple steps.

-This page contains the instructions to run a demo portal on a single docker host; to see this for Kubernetes, please see the Getting Started With Kubernetes guide.
+This page contains the instructions to run a demo portal on a your local docker host.

-This introduction to the API Portal we provide will guide you to deploy an API Portal like the one we keep for demo purposes at wicked-demo.haufe.io.
+This introduction to the API Portal we provide will guide you to run an API Portal like the one we keep for demo purposes at wicked-demo.haufe.io.

 The wicked API Portal is designed to run within

 The following steps assume that you are familiar in using the command line, and that you

 Docker installation.
 The guide works on macOS, Windows and on Linux.

 The only prerequisites for this getting started guide is that you have access to a the docker command line, a Docker host and a node.js installation.
 If you haven't already installed Docker, go ahead and do that first.
 It will work on Windows, macOS and Linux machines, best using Docker CE 18.09 or later.